SalK91/convex_optimization/docs/convex/11_intro.md

 Intuitively, the graph of $f$ lies below the chord connecting any two points — it curves upward but never downward.

 > Clarification: Affine functions (linear + constant) are both convex and concave.
-> They define flat surfaces — neither bowl-shaped nor peaked.
+> They define flat surfaces: neither bowl-shaped nor peaked.

 ## 1.3 Why Convex Optimization Still Matters in ML